Homophones: Which witch?

 Which witch?

 Which witch?
 These two words sound exactly alike but they are totally different.
-In short, one of these is a person who casts spells.
+In short, one of these is a mythological or supernatural individual who casts spells.
 The other is not a person at all; in fact it is merely a pronoun.
-How to remember?
+How can you remember the difference?

-Homophones are challenging for lots of people but you can find easy tricks that will help you remember the difference between words that sound alike but are spelled differently.
+Homophones are challenging for lots of people, but you can find easy tricks to help you remember the difference between words that sound alike but are spelled differently.

 Hi Melissa, guess I’m lucky, where I’m from (Scotland) these aren’t homophones at all.
 The “wh” makes a whistling sound.
 When I was growing up in the south of England my dad schooled me over and over again to pronounce my “wh”s properly, which has made spelling them a heck of a lot easier over the years!